How Does Teeth Whitening Work?

 - Physical: Whitening toothpastes contain silica particles.
 These particles help improve teeth discoloration by polishing the tooth enamel.
 But physical stain removal may not be enough if you have more severe teeth discoloration.
 Whitening toothpastes do not contain bleach, and they only improve teeth discoloration by about one shade of whiteness.

 - Chemical: Chemical products such as whitening strips provide a more dramatic improvement in teeth discoloration.
 These products contain varying amounts of whitening agents.
 The whitening agent oxidizes the molecules in the stains to improve teeth discoloration.
 When using chemical teeth whitening, the degree and duration of teeth whitening depends in part on the strength of the bleaching agent.
-Most over-the-counter whitening products contain hydrogen peroxide in a range of concentrations.

 Some people choose to have their teeth whitened professionally, but it can be a bit daunting and expensive.
 If you’re not sure what to do, start by swapping out your oral hygiene products for a whitening toothpaste, a whitening mouthwash and teeth whitening strips, and evaluate your smile from there.
 Here’s how whitestrips, whitening toothpaste, and mouthwash can make a difference: